usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### Some possible use scenarios

-- Newbies who need to validate data
+- New, occasional, or intermittent users of a metaschema-based tech, who need to validate data
 - Regular users of a metaschema or metaschema-based tech
   - who need to validate data
   - who need to confirm the correctness of others' validations
 - Developers of metaschema-based applications
-  - who wish to use or deploy easy services
+  - who wish to use or deploy an easy validation service
-  - who prefer to focus on implementing semantics not on modeling and validating to models - but who need to validate
+  - who prefer to focus on implementing semantics, not on modeling and validating to models - but who need to provide for data validation and support others in doing so
 - Developers of Metaschema
+  - who want more tools,
+  - who need and expect diversity in a healthy standards ecosystem
-  - who wish to compare implementation strategies and approaches
+  - and who wish to compare implementation strategies and approaches
-- XSLT/XSpec students and devs
+- XSLT/XSpec students and developers
   - since the codebase aims to be transparent and traceable as well as useful in operation

 ### Aims

 For new, regular and occasional users and developers of Metaschema-based technologies

 * MX aims to be easy to use and start using
 * Correct and trustworthy in what it attempts to do
 * And compatible with workflows using other conformant tools

 For developers and maintainers of Metaschema-based data modeling and processing stacks, MX aims

 * To be lightweight, easy to deploy, easy to adapt and useful,
 * To be versatile (given its scope of application, namely validation)
 * And to serve as a complement to other Metaschema tools and applications\*

-* For XML- and XSLT-focused developers of Metaschema and Metaschema-based technology
+For XML- and XSLT-focused developers of Metaschema and Metaschema-based technology

 * MX is open, in the public domain, and standards-based
-  * Fully and openly tested
+* And aims to be fully and openly tested

 \* Applications to consider using along with InspectorXSLT include the schema and converter-stylesheet generators in this repository as well as tools from other developers.
-MX can even check against itself by validating documents with both the Inspector and its XSD - the same issues should be reported (insofar as the XSD is able to express them) using either tool.
+MX can even check against itself by validating documents with both the Inspector and its XSD - the same issues should be reported over invalid data (insofar as the XSD is able to express them) using either tool.

 ### Use cases we have not catered to